junatLumessa/why-so-late/docs/index.md

 ### Support vector classifier (Polynomial degree 3 kernel)

-Prediction if more than 5% of trains are late Yes/No and comparision to real data (26.10.2017)
+Prediction from weather data (temperature, rain, snow) if more than 5% of trains are late Yes/No and comparision to real data (26.10.2017)

-Weather information: Temperature = ?C, Snow = ?cm and Rain = ?mm

 | Train type                  | Prediction | Real delays | Delays %
 |:---------------------------------|------:|-----:|-----:|